Chinz/slate_apidocs/source/index.html.md

 #  Configuring roles and privileges for a user

-FODIM supports role-based authorization of requests - the roles and privileges control which users have what access to resources.
+The FODIM supports role-based authorization of requests - the roles and privileges control which users have what access to resources.

 ##  Roles

 A role represents a set of operations that a user is allowed to perform and is determined by a defined set of privileges.
-The privileges of a role are configurable - you can choose a privilege or a set of privileges to be assigned to a role at the time of role creation.
+The privileges of a role are configurable - you can choose a privilege or a set of privileges to be assign to a role at the time of role creation.

 See [creating a role](#).